JochenFromm/RomanNumber/README.md

 Just a simple gem to convert Roman Numbers to integers and back :-)

-The use of Roman Numerals was the standard numbering system and method of Arithmetic in Ancient Rome and Europe until about 900 AD.
-Roman numerals are simple (unless you do not try to add, subtract or multiply numbers) There are seven basic symbols: I, V, X, L, C, D and M. I means 1, V means 5, X equals 10, L is 50, C is 100, D means 500 and M is 1000.
+Roman Numerals was the numeric system used in Ancient Rome.
+It was were the standard numbering system in Ancient Rome and Europe until about 900 AD.
+The system is simple (unless you do not try to add, subtract or multiply numbers).
+The numbers 1 to 10 can be expressed in Roman numerals as follows: I, II, III, IV, V, VI, VII, VIII, IX, X. There are seven basic symbols: I, V, X, L, C, D and M. I means 1, V means 5, X equals 10, L is 50, C is 100, D means 500 and M is 1000.
 Thus MMXV means 2015, etc, see for example

 - http://en.wikipedia.org/wiki/Roman_numerals
 - http://www.livescience.com/32052-roman-numerals.html